In this article, we are going to show you how to Execute Packages present in the Same Project using SSIS Execute Package Task Project Reference.

 In this example, We are executing the package present in the same project.
 So, Please Keep the ReferenceType as Project Reference.
 Please refer Execute Packages in SQL Server using SSIS Execute Package Task article for calling packages in SQL Server and Execute Packages in File System using SSIS Execute Package Task for calling packages in File System

 Click on it to select the package.
-If the Inner Join package is secured with password (In general Yes) then provide appropriate password.
+If the Inner Join package secured with a password (In general, Yes), provide the password.

 Click ok to finish configuring the Execute Package Task.
 Let us Run the Package and see whether we successfully called the package present in the same project using SSIS Execute Package Task or not.

-From the above you can observe that, our Execute Package Task is calling Inner Join Package.
-After this Transformation is successful then Execute Package Task will execute.
+From the above, you can observe that our Execute Package Task is calling Inner Join Package.
+After this Transformation is successful, the Execute Package Task will execute.

 Well, we successfully called the package present in the same project using SSIS Execute Package Task Project Reference.